flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

 - A32NX_GPWS_APPROACH_STATE
     - Boolean
-    - Indicates whether the GPWS is in Approach vs Takefoff mode
+    - Indicates whether the GPWS is in Approach vs Takeoff mode

 ## ROW / ROP / OANS (ATA 34)